hedleysmith/redux-crud-starterkit/README.md

 * An Express.js based backend service that exposes a RESTful API with full __C(Create) R(Read) U(Update) D(Delete)__ capabilities.
 * A non-trival frontend built using React.js, Redux, Sagas and much more!
+* Ready to go production grade Docker configuration to manage both services through to deployment.

 Remember, this is just a starting point!
 All parts of the app are designed to be switched out fairly easily if you prefer other technologies.